meurissemax/intelligent-robotics/README.md

 1. Put the `trs/` folder (with appropriate modifications, available [here](http://ulgrobotics.github.io/trs/setup.html#install)) in the `matlab/` folder;
 2. Launch MATLAB and run the `startup.m` script (by default, MATLAB should run it automatically);
 3. Lauch VREP;
-4. Update the "Values initialization" part of the `main.m` file (choose the scene, the map dimensions, etc);
+4. Update the "Values initialization" part of the `main.m` file (define the map dimensions, etc);
 5. Run the `main.m` script.